 You might have heard of boric acid being used as a natural pest control as well.
 It’s true.
 People have been fighting cockroaches with BA for nearly a century.
 It’s one of the most effective cockroach control agents ever developed, and it can be used as an alternative pest control for roaches and other unwanted invaders.
-The awesome thing is it’s less toxic to humans and pets than other harsh chemical pesticides, some of which have been linked to ADHD and other conditions, and it also has several beneficial uses beyond getting rid of pests.
+The awesome thing is it’s less toxic to humans and pets than other harsh chemical pesticides, and it also has several beneficial uses beyond getting rid of pests.

 That said, it’s still important to note that boric acid is linked to endocrine disruption, according to research outlined in Environmental Working Group’s Skin Deep Cosmetic Safety Database.
 So while it is likely OK for home remedies here and there, it’s not something I’d expose myself to unnecessarily.
 (For instance, in bath bombs or other personal care products.)

 What Is Boric Acid?